 The China Quality Certification Centre website showed two models of the PlayStation 3, labelled "computer entertainment system" received approval this July.
 All products must pass the safety standard before they can be sold to Chinese consumers.

 Sony confirmed that it had received certification but remained tightlipped about whether this heralded an imminent entry for the PlayStation into the world's second-largest economy or whether the company needed further certificates.

 "This does not mean that we have officially decided to enter Chinese market," Sony spokeswoman Mai Hora said.

 "We recognize that China is a promising market so we will continuously study the possibility."

 Representatives for China's Ministry of Culture could not be reached for comment.

 But there has also been some precedent that China authorities are taking a less hard-line attitude towards game consoles.

-This year Lenovo Group launched Eedoo CT510, a motion sensing device that plays games similar in concept to Microsoft's Kinect extension for the Xbox game console, by touting by Eedoo as an "exercise and entertainment
+This year Lenovo Group launched Eedoo CT510, a motion sensing device that plays games similar in concept to Microsoft's Kinect extension for the Xbox game console, by touting by Eedoo as an "exercise and entertainment machine".

-Piers Harding-Rolls, senior games analyst at IHS Screen Digest in London.
+"It obviously has a huge population, but gamers in China have different consumption habits," said Piers Harding-Rolls, senior games analyst at IHS Screen Digest in London.